SamuelHill/recipeAssistant/README.md

 ## TO-DO

-1. Speech (commands and utterances): [Wesley]
-	- continuously gather speech
-		* there is a streaming limit so test for length of stream allowed, if needed switch to the async version of google speech
-	- only output text heard from user (ignore tts output)
-	- clean up functions to only output a string of text for what was recognized, once per cycle (command response cycle)
-2. UI: [Nneoma]
-	- get setup with tKinter, make basic application window.
-		* ingredients list
-		* recipe list
-		* "text entry" - what was heard
-		* results (text from tts and other output)
-3. Data: [Sam]
-	- yummly (python library)
-	- bigoven api (meh...)
-4. Context: [Sam]
+1. Context: [Sam]
-	- convert recipes to some sort of finite state machine...
+	- convert recipes to some sort of finite state machine
-	- work on representation of world state...
+	- work on representation of world state
+1. UI:
+	- integrate
-5. QA:
+1. QA:
-	- basic navigation (next/last etc)
 	- basic step info (how much, how to)
 	- 2nd level/recursion ]-> how much of this, what about that

-*wake words?*

 ## SETUP